Philippine offshore gaming operator: Employment

 Prior to the impending closure of POGOs, there are a total of 48,883 workers—58.2% (or 28,462) are locals—by third quarter of 2024, according to PAGCOR.
 Meanwhile, DOLE said 26,996 Filipinos are employed by 54 companies, mostly in the National Capital Region and Calabarzon; aside from 2,549 indirect workers.
+Thousands of former POGO workers including from the Philippines have been recruited to run illegal gaming operations in business process outsourcing firms in Sri Lanka with Colombo Port City held out as a new 'paradise' for ex-workers, reports from the island said in 2026.

 Tourism

 In 2019, tourism arrivals from China ranked second, at 1.74 million tourists, behind first placed tourist source nation, South Korea.
 Due to the travel ban imposed by China during the COVID-19 pandemic, in 2021, Chinese visitors to the Philippines decreased to 6,615.
 At that time, China was enforcing a crackdown on gambling operations on its citizens and launched appeals to the Philippine government to stop POGOs.

 Issues and controversies

 The POGO industry has been criticized for being a symbol of state-backed Chinese investments in the Philippines.
 It was perceived that POGOs were promoted by the government at the expense of other industries.